 Eaton Supplier Code of Conduct

-In support of all of these policies, processes and procedures, Eaton undertakes specific actions to prevent and mitigate the risk of forced labor, slavery and human trafficking in our own business and supply chain, including:
+In support of all of these policies, processes and procedures, Eaton undertakes specific actions to prevent and mitigate the risk of forced labour, slavery and human trafficking in our own business and supply chain, including:

-Risks related to human trafficking and slavery in Eaton’s supply chain are addressed through setting clear expectations for suppliers and ensuring conformance by Eaton suppliers with the Supplier Code of Conduct through inclusion of the Code of Conduct requirements in our standard terms and conditions.
+Risks related to human trafficking and slavery in Eaton’s supply chain are addressed through setting clear expectations for suppliers and ensuring conformance by Eaton suppliers with the Supplier Code of Conduct through inclusion of the code of conduct requirements in our standard terms and conditions.
 Suppliers are required to further separately review and accept the requirements contained within Eaton’s Supplier Code of Conduct.